dscho/pagefind-xkcd-demo/content/comics/2025-1-3-origami-black-hole.md

 [A square sheet of paper shown folded in half, with a dashed line going across the middle, and an arrow pointing from one half to the other.]

-[In each step from Step 2. to Step 9., the paper is shown folded in half again and depicted in the same manner as Step 1.]
+[In each step from Step 2. to Step 9., the paper is shown folded in half again and depicted in the same manner as Step 1.
+The aspect ratio of the sides alternates between 2:1 and 1:1.]

 Step 2.